 A core function of Scrum is adaptability, so your Agile project management tool should be flexible and extensible to accommodate your needs.
 Azure Boards is a good starting point among solutions that are integratable with your current and future tools.
 Alternatively, Hansoft is a flexible platform that accommodates various frameworks and critical Agile principles.

 Especially for bigger companies that handle more complex projects, organizational tools with easy snapshots of project progress are a must-have.
 Choose Asana and Axosoft to keep your team organized and your customers happy.
 Asana accommodates hybrid Scrum models to avoid too many clicks and too much toggling for developers.
-Axosoft incorporates user feedback via feature requests. monday.com also offers a variety of features that keep all stages of the project visible to team members and deliverables visible to clients via the Product Roadmap.
+Axosoft incorporates user feedback via feature requests. monday.com also offers a variety of features that keep all stages of the project visible to team members and deliverables visible to clients via the Roadmap.

 Wrike incorporates access control features for added security and ensures your organization’s compliance, so it’s ideal for organizations that operate in highly regulated industries.